PrestaShop/prestashop.github.io/content/news/releases/prestashop-8-0-2-maintenance-release.md

 Contributors to this patch version, from both the project members and the community at large:

-Alexandre Hellin, Boubker Bribri, Daniel Hlavacek, Ibrahima Sow, Krystian Podemski, Lea Delin, Mathieu Ferment, Matthieu Rolland, Maxime Flasquin, Nesrine Abdmouleh, Nicolas Lœuillet, Thomas Baccelli
+Alexandre Hellin, Boubker Bribri, Daniel Hlavacek, Ibrahima Sow, Krystian Podemski, Léa Delin, Mathieu Ferment, Matthieu Rolland, Maxime Flasquin, Nesrine Abdmouleh, Nicolas Lœuillet, Thomas Baccelli

 Thank you!